jguegant/tech.blog/content/C++/meta-crush-saga.md

 - You will gain respect from the **Javascript** hipster kingdom, where any over-complicated framework with a strong NIH syndrom can reign as long as it has a catchy name.
 - One of my friend used to say that any line of code from a Perl program provides you de-facto a very strong password.
 I surely bet that he never tried generating credentials from **compile-time C++**.

 So what?
 Aren't you satisfied with my answers?
-Maybe your question should have been: "Why could you even do that?".
+Then, maybe your question should have been: "Why could you even do that?".

 As a matter of fact, I really wanted to play with the features introduced by **C++17**.
 Quite a few of them focus on improving the expressiveness of the language as well as the meta-programming facilities (mainly constexpr).
 Instead of writing small code samples, I thought that it would be more fun to turn all of this into a game.
 Pet projects are a nice way to learn concepts that you may not use before quite some time at work.
 Being able to run the core logic of your game at compile-time proves once a again that templates and constepxr are [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) subsets of the C++ language.